FDA 510(k) & ISO Certified

 Growing risk population & cost

 Adults 65+ will exceed 20% of the US population by 2030.
-ICU admissions, post-surgical patients, and SNF long-stay residents are all rising.
-Medicare faces insolvency within 7 years — yet pressure injury costs continue to grow unchecked, making prevention one of the highest-yield interventions available to health systems today.
+ICU admissions, post-surgical patients, and SNF long-stay residents are all rising, making prevention one of the highest-yield interventions available.

 04